 Is human slaughter in the name of the cow really justified?
 Akhlaq, and the meat he consumed, continues to haunt his family even a year after his brutal murder.

-“I have faith in the constitution of India”, said Mohammad Akhlaq’s son, Sartaj, when I asked him if he was scared after an FIR was filed against his family based on a petition by their neighbour in their village, Bisada.
+“I have faith in the constitution of India”, said Mohammed Akhlaq’s son, Sartaj, when I asked him if he was scared after an FIR was filed against his family based on a petition by their neighbour in their village, Bisada.
 Akhlaq was lynched by a mob of over 100 people over rumours of having butchered a calf and consumed beef in September 2015, exactly one year ago.
 Akhlaq’s family continues to be haunted by the questions of whether or not the meat consumed was beef, though the Uttar Pradesh police has now concluded that there was no evidence the family had slaughtered a cow.

 RTI activist Saleem Baig told me how the Qureshis of UP continue to be haunted by cow protection squads with documented evidence on how those transporting cattle from one state to another with their papers in place are regularly beaten up and harassed by these groups and reprimanded for money.